ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 **I'll show that there is** -  maximizing profit from operating a battery will completely wipe out any environmental value of the battery 50% of the time!

-I'll also estimate what carbon price would be needed to correct this misalignment between making money and saving carbon.

 ## The 'just make money' fallacy